okta/terraform-provider-oktapam/docs/data-sources/gateway.md

 page_title: "oktapam_gateway Data Source - terraform-provider-oktapam"
 subcategory: ""
 description: |-
-  Returns a list of all ASA Gateways connected to a specific ASA Team.
-For details, see Advanced Access Server Gateways https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/gateways-and-bastions.htm on ASA Gateways and bastions.
+  Returns a list of all ASA Gateways connected to the ASA Team specified in the OKTAPAMTEAM environment variable.
+For details, see [Advanced Access Server Gateways](https://help.okta.com/asa/en-us/Content/Topics/AdvServer_Access/docs/gateways-and-bastions.htm) on ASA Gateways and bastions.
 ---

 # oktapam_gateway (Data Source)

-Returns a list of all ASA Gateways connected to a specific ASA Team.
+Returns a list of all ASA Gateways connected to the ASA Team specified in the OKTAPAM_TEAM environment variable.
 For details, see [Advanced Access Server Gateways](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/gateways-and-bastions.htm) on ASA Gateways and bastions.